uofu-emb/rtos/labs/02.testing/README.md

     1. We need to make sure we know what the code was before our changes.
     2. Use `git diff` or `git difftool` to compare with the previous state.
     3. If things go wrong, you can always revert back to the working state.
 (Use `git checkout -- file.c`)
-2. Create a new header file in the `lib/lab1/include` directory to hold the definition of your function.
+2. Create a new header file in the `include` directory to hold the definition of your function.
-3. Create a new code file in the `lib/lab1/src` directory to hold the implementation of your code.
+3. Create a new C code file in the `src` directory to hold the implementation of your code.
+    1. Add this file to the list of files in the `add_executable` statements in your CMakeLists.txt files.
 4. Take a block of code you identified in the infinite loop of your main execution context.
 Create a function in your new files, and move all of the code in a block into it.
 5. Put a call to the function where the code used to be.
 6. Compile the code.
 You will be missing includes, variables, references, outputs, etc. We will deal with this in the next activity.